mabnhdev/snappy-daemon-demo/README.md

 Four daemons are started:

 * test-oneshot
-  * A oneshot daemone that logs a hello message once and exits.
+  * A oneshot daemon that logs a hello message once and exits.

 * test-simple
   * A simple daemon that logs a hello message every 60 seconds.